Getting your Arkansas life insurance license is the first step towards becoming a life insurance agent in the state.

 What can I sell with a life insurance license in Arkansas?

-With an Arkansas life insurance license, you can sell life insurance policies that pay a designated beneficiary when the insured person dies.
-You also can sell annuities that pay a set income at retirement.
+If you have a life insurance license in Arkansas, you can offer two types of products to your clients.
+First, you can sell life insurance policies that pay a designated beneficiary when the insured person dies.
+Second, you can also sell annuities that pay a set income at retirement.

 How much can you make with a life insurance license in Arkansas?